meashiri/ctf-writeups/gh-pages/content/posts/202304-DawgCTF/index.md

 000a69f0: 0110 0011 0011 1101 ffd9                 ..........
 ```

-Grabbing those values and converting them to ASCII gives us a string `cGFzc1N0ZWc=`, when when decoded as B64, gives us `passSteg`
+Grabbing those values and converting them to ASCII gives us a string `cGFzc1N0ZWc=`, which when decoded as B64, gives us `passSteg`

 Going back to steghide and using the newly acquired password gives us a file `f.txt`, which contains the flag.